KirkAlton-Class7/cognito-cli-auth-flow/REST/README.md

 REST API implementation of the Chewbacca Cognito CLI auth-flow lab.<br>
 View the HTTPS version [here](../HTTPS/README.md) if you prefer that implementation.<br><br>

 This version uses API Gateway **REST API** resources and methods with a native Cognito User Pool authorizer.
-The Cognito CLI flow is the same as the HTTP API version: Chewbacca signs in through Cognito CLI commands, completes MFA, exports tokens, and uses the ID token to reach protected Jedi and Sith Lambda routes.
+Build the infrastructure in the AWS Console, then use the CLI for the Cognito challenge flow, token export, and protected route tests.

 > [!IMPORTANT]
 > This folder documents the REST API implementation.
 REST APIs require an explicit deployment after method or authorizer changes.